netice9/apparatchik/Readme.md

 Imagine deploying your typical Rails or Node web application that contains multiple dependencies such as Database, Memcached or ElasticSearch in production by just PUTing one JSON file to a RESTful endpoint.
 There is no need to imagine that anymore - you can do it by using Aparatchik.

+## RESTful interface

+Apparatchik offers a very simple API for starting, monitoring and removing appllications.

+### Terminology

+#### Application
+Application is self contained unit of software.
+Application usually has few to none external dependencies and is able to run on its own, independent on where it is deployed.
+Each Application consists of at least one goal, but usually several goals that form an directed graph towards the main goal of the application.

+A simple example of an application would be a Ruby on Rails goal that runs after database create and migrate goals and depends on a PostgreSQL database.

+### Goal
+Goal is the atomic part of an application.
+Goal represents one Docker container.
+In Docker-Compose terms, goal is a Service.
+Goals can depend on each other either by being linked or by declaring **run_after** dependency to another goal.
+Goals are described in a very similar structure as in Docker-Compose with the difference that the structure encoded as JSON object.

+### Main Goal
+Main goals is the goal that should be either running or succesfully executed (exited with the status 0) for the application to be running.
+Once an application is created, Apparatchik will try to execute the main goal by starting it.
+If the main goal depends on other goals, Apparatchick will recursively either start (in the case of a linked Goal) or execute and wait for a successful termination (**run_after** dependencies) before the main Goal is being started.